-HCR ManorCare is the nation’s second-largest nursing home operator by number of patient beds.
+HCR ManorCare is the nation’s second-largest nursing home operator by the number of patient beds.
 As of 2015, the company owned 255 skilled nursing facilities.
 By 2018, the number of homes had grown to 295.
 These nursing homes contained a total of 34,539 residential beds.
-ManorCare’s nursing homes offer all major types of services, including dementia care, assisted living an independent living.
+HCR ManorCare’s nursing homes offer all major types of services, including dementia care, assisted living, and independent living.
 The company operates in 28 states and has close to 60,000 employees.

-After the buyout, the company engaged in some complex financial transaction that resulted in many assets being spun off as is common when business are owned by private equity firms.
-The company sold its real estate assets, but the transaction resulted in ManorCare having to pay rent for its facilities.
-In 2018, ManorCare declared Chapter 11 bankruptcy.
-The exit plan from bankruptcy involves transferring ownership of the company to its landlord, Quality Care Properties.
-The company is based in Toledo, OH.
-Quality Care Properties is headquartered in Bethesda, MD.Sample Lawsuits Involving ManorCare
+After the buyout, the company engaged in some complex financial transactions that resulted in many assets being spun off as is common when business is owned by private equity firms.
+The company sold its real estate assets, but the transaction resulted in HCR ManorCare having to pay rent for its facilities.

-Nursing home lawsuits can take on a variety of different forms.
-The lawsuit can be brought by the resident themselves, however if they have passed away, the estate can file a suit against the nursing home.
+Nursing home negligence lawsuits can take on a variety of different forms.
+The lawsuit can be brought by the home residents themselves, however, if they have passed away, the estate can file a wrongful death lawsuit against the nursing facility.
 There are many different things that are legally actionable.
 Specifically, if a nursing home either fails to provide the proper care or it makes a mistake that harms the resident, then the nursing home can be found legally responsible.

 - Abuse and mistreatment